mcarujo/Chat/README.md

-# Chat make on Python using socket for communication between server and client.
+# Chat made with python using socket for communication between server and client.